Storidge/cio-user-guide/getting_started/high_availability.md

 05/12/2019-20:52:01 [info] volume wp_mysql-data (vd2) volume rebuild completed, ret:0:1020
 05/12/2019-20:52:08 [info] volume wp_mysql-data (vd2) locality rebuild completed, ret:0:1020
 ```
+Data redundancy was automatially restored for all volumes using resources of the remaining nodes.

 <h3>Node recovery</h3>
-We also check node status with <code>cio node ls</code>.
+Next we check node status with <code>cio node ls</code>.
 We find that node v3 was 'recoverable' and was automatically added back to the cluster for operation.

 ```
 root@v1:~# cio node ls